June 23, 2020

 When you are traveling to the Florida Keys down U.S. Highway 1, there are only two ways to get there: the 18 mile stretch and Card Sound Road.

 A longer route is to turn left on Card Sound Road after leaving Homestead.
+This road is also known as County Road 905A.

 This will take you through mangrove swamps to a toll bridge that crosses Card Sound and the Intracoastal Waterway onto north Key Largo.